kgisl/makesite/content/blog/2021-06-03-flo-drive-notes.md

   - Help eliminate vaccine hesitancy in one other person that you care for!
   - Remember, no one is safe unless everyone is safe!

-Please send us your valuable feedback through WhatsApp to [KG Hospital](https://api.whatsapp.com/send?phone=919626196262")
+Please send us your valuable feedback about the drive-through vaccination through WhatsApp to [KG Hospital](https://api.whatsapp.com/send?phone=919626196262")